mslhii/SMSTool/README.md

 # SMSTool
 Tool for sending lots of SMSes at once.
-Work In Progress (Wo
+Work In Progress (Wor

 Current Status: In beta